Angelique Bouchard Collins: Books

-In 1998, Lara Parker made her writing debut with the novel Angelique's Descent, which focused on Angelique’s early years in Martinique and her love affair with Barnabas Collins.
+In 1998, Lara Parker made her writing debut with the novel Angelique's Descent, which focused on Angélique's early years in Martinique and her love affair with Barnabas Collins.

-In 2006, she released a sequel, The Salem Branch.
+In 2006, Parker released a sequel, The Salem Branch.
 She also wrote the introduction to the novel Dark Shadows: Dreams of the Dark (1999), written by Stephen Mark Rainey and Elizabeth Massie.

-Lara released Wolf Moon Rising in 2013 and noted there would be a fourth book in the series that focuses on Victoria Winters coming back to Collinwood after her return to 1795.
+Parker released Wolf Moon Rising in 2013 and noted there would be a fourth book in the series that focuses on Victoria Winters coming back to Collinwood after her return to 1796.
+That novel, Heiress of Collinwood, was released in 2016.

 2012 film

-In the 2012 Dark Shadows film, Angelique (portrayed by French actress Eva Green) is an amazingly powerful and resilient witch, and a successful local businesswoman and community symbol.
-Her interest in Barnabas, after he is unwittingly released from her imprisonment, is again inflamed and she immediately seeks him out.
+In the 2012 Dark Shadows film, Angelique Bouchard (portrayed by French actress Eva Green) is an amazingly powerful and resilient witch, and a successful local businesswoman and community symbol.
+Her interest in Barnabas Collins (Johnny Depp), after he is unwittingly released from her imprisonment, is again inflamed and she immediately seeks him out.

-In a single brief childhood scene establishing Angelique's early interest in Barnabas, the young Angelique (played by Raffey Cassidy) is shown with her mother, a servant, departing from Liverpool for "the New World" along with the Collins family.
-The childhood scene establishes, more intensively than the television series did, Angelique's class-based resentment of the Collins clan's privileges, for she is cautioned by her mother that she must accept her place, servitude, in the social structure of the time and not even gaze freely upon her "betters", including Barnabas.
-It is later learned that Angelique had caused the fatal accident that claimed Barnabas' parents' lives.
+In a single brief childhood scene establishing Angelique's early interest in Barnabas, the young Angelique (played by Raffey Cassidy) is shown with her mother Cymbaline (also played by Green), a servant, departing from Liverpool for "the New World" along with the Collins family.
+The childhood scene establishes, more intensively than the television series did, Angelique's class-based resentment of the Collins clan's privileges, for she is cautioned by Cymbaline that she must accept her place, servitude, in the social structure of the time and not even gaze freely upon her "betters", including Barnabas.
+It is later learned that Angelique had caused the fatal accident that claimed Barnabas' parents' Joshua (Ivan Kaye) and Naomi (Susanna Cappellaro)'s lives.